antonioberben/fieldctl/README.md

 The first target is MacOS.

-## Background
+## Motivation

-You usually need to create ephemeral environments quickly to develop, test and debug.
+You, as a developer, usually need to create ephemeral environments quickly to develop, test and debug.

 These actions can occur quite often.
 And, in some cases, you rather prefer a clean environment than an already used one.